 The only important thing is that you manage to keep its crispy texture and not make it rubbery and hard.
 It seems like a demanding job, but you will quickly master the technique with our little tricks.

-Reheating Naan Bread In The Microwave
+Reheating Naan Leftovers In The Microwave

 By far, the fastest method of reheating naan bread will, of course, be in the microwave.
 This way, you can easily reheat the frozen naan without thawing it first.

 There are no special instructions other than you have to watch the warm-up time so as not to overdo it.
+And it’s best to reheat one naan bread at a time.

 Step 1: Place the Naan Bread on a Plate